Chapter 3: Jelf

 As you descend slowly through the clouds back down to Arcadia, a sudden gust of wind hits you and Paradox.
 Professor Codex comes flying alongside you and whisks you along with her.
 Her flying magic is clearly much more advanced than yours!
 Codex tells you you made the right choice – it’s easier to get forgiveness than permission.
 She will persuade Professor Praxis that you are a capable and responsible person and are likely to come back from Arboria with some fascinating new knowledge.
-In the air, she gives you your beautifully bound notebook.
-“So please record your adventures in this Quest Chronicle and prove me right.”
-She also gives you a few spell ingredients, a sword and other items to get you on your way.
+In the air, she sees that you have your Academy satchel.
+“Do you have your Journal.”
+You say you do.
+“Excellent,” she says, “Please record your adventures and prove that my trust in you is well founded.”
+She also gives you a few spell ingredients and other items to get you on your way.
 “As you can imagine, the castle is in an uproar.
 These are the few items I could get and still catch you up.”

-You take these things, and are about to ask he what your are meant to do with a sword since you have no training, but she is involuntarily whisked away by some unseen force, back towards the castle and you float down to the ground on the edge of the forest of Arboria.
+You take these things, and are about to ask if she has any other advice, but she is involuntarily whisked away by some unseen force, back towards the castle and you float down to the ground on the edge of the forest of Arboria.

 You enter the forest, your first real step into your new adventure.
 You stumble across a small but tranquil fountain with golden water pouring into the pool.
 Sitting on the edge of the fountain is an elf.
 This your first real challenge, a tricky first meeting.
 If you mismanage it, you could end up dead and having to restart the chapter.
 But if you do it right, you learn that this is Jelf, a sort of border guard and welcoming committee for humans travelling from Arcadia.

 Surprisingly, he is excited by the idea of teaching you – fighting is his favourite thing.
-All you know how to do at the start is Slash with your sword.
-By the end, you are also adept at Feint and Lunge.
+All you know how to do at the start is the basic Slash that anyone could do with a stick.
+By the end, you are also adept at Dodge, Feint and Lunge.
 Then you thank him and leave for Arboria.

 The key characters in your chapter with a short biography.
 The biography should contain details that never make it to the page, but which help you decide their actions and reactions in a coherent way.
 Think about what your characters want.
 Remember character and story are intertwined.
 Include any character problems you need to solve.